Branding

 What to invest in:

-A flexible logo system.
-Not one logo lockup — a system.
-A primary logo, a secondary version (stacked or horizontal), an icon mark for small applications (favicons, social media profile images), and a wordmark.
-This gives you versatility across business cards, websites, social media, slide decks, and signage without the logo breaking.
+A flexible logo system — not one lockup but a system.
+A primary logo, a secondary version, an icon mark for small applications (favicons, social media profile images), and a wordmark.
+This gives you versatility across business cards, websites, social media, and signage.

 Typography selections.
-Two fonts maximum.
-One for headings, one for body text.
+Two fonts maximum — one for headings, one for body text.
 Choose typefaces available on Google Fonts or Adobe Fonts so they work across web and print without licensing issues.
-Avoid display fonts for body text.
-Avoid fonts that require explanation to use correctly.

-A basic brand guide (3-5 pages).
-Logo usage (minimum size, clear space, what not to do), color codes (HEX, RGB, CMYK), typography specifications, and basic application examples.
-This document ensures anyone creating content for your company — a freelance designer, a social media manager, a developer — can maintain consistency.
+A basic brand guide (3–5 pages).
+Logo usage, color codes (HEX, RGB, CMYK), typography specifications, and basic application examples.
+This document ensures anyone creating content for your company can maintain consistency.

 What to skip for now: